Nitu Chandra: Other work

 Chandra became the brand ambassador for the Hoop, a Gitanjali brand.
 She also took part in a commercial for Mysore Sandal Soap.
 Nitu Chandra also appeared in music director Ismail Darbar's music video "Rasiya Saajan" along with Zubeen Garg.
 She was also seen in the music video of Bombay Vikings' singer Neeraj Shridhar's hit single "Aa Raha Hoon Main".
 She also appeared in a successful remix of Sajna Hai Mujhe from D.J.
 Hot Remix Vol.1 (and the song appeared in 7 other albums after that), and the super hit song Mera Babu Chhail Chhabila (CD - Sophie & Dr.Love, DVD - D. J. Hot Remix Vol.2 & The Return Of Kaanta Mix) alongside Sophie Choudry (the song appeared in 9 other albums after that).

 In 2013, Chandra made her debut in theatre, in a play, called Umrao, which featured her in the title role.
-The Times of India".
 She has been hosting Rangoli on DD National since May 2017.
 In 2018, Chandra became Community Ambassador for Patna Pirates in pro kabbadi league.